 PLANNING Anticipate needing to make use of visual aids in the delivery of any taught component.
 Plan for visual scaffolding around tasks to aid comprehension of what is expected, for example, using sorting, matching and other categorisation tasks.
 Setting appropriately challenging targets for learning.
 Provide instructions in a clear step by step way, using visual as well as auditory instructions.
 Be clear about equipment and methodology involved in any task.
 Clarify what will constitute completion of the task.
 SUBJECT KNOWLEDGE Identify those areas of the curriculum that learners with ASC will find particularly problematic such as estimation, empathy and figurative language.
 Link learning to student's existing knowledge or area of interest.
 CLASSROOM MANAGEMENT Ensure that delivery is sufficiently clear and visual to avoid sensory overload.
 Use individualised approaches for engaging reticent students.
 Provide individualised and meaningful positive feedback for engagement and achievement, for example, choosing time after the completion of a set task.
 Encourage self evaluation of work to support self awareness.

 Make use of individualised strategies to support emotion regulation.
-ASSESSMENT Within B squared mark components of a particular level that the student will never achieve on account of their core ASC difficulties.
+Build supported methodical staged group attention activities such as Attention Autism ASSESSMENT Recognise SCALEs components of a particular level that the student will never achieve on account of their core ASC difficulties.
+Use progress indicators across the set autism related personal development targets 3 times a year and use these to formulate tailored Learning pathway and EHCP targets outcomes.
 Ensure that assessment methodology maximises student's ability to demonstrate skills or knowledge.
-Make use of photographs and video to record achievement that has a transitory existence.
-Be clear about the difference in assessment between skills and understanding, for example, the ability to complete an arithmetic task but not apply it to a practical situation.
+Make use of photographs and video to record achievement that has a transitory existence and share through Earwig app Be clear about the difference in assessment between skills and understanding, for example, the ability to complete an arithmetic task but not apply it to a practical situation.
+Use SCA 4 areas to indicate and celebrate small steps of achievement in areas which are compromised by an autism diagnosis